20+ OpenClaw Use Cases: Real Examples That Actually Work (2026)

 Multi-Channel Customer Service

 The problem: Your customers reach you through WhatsApp, Instagram DMs, email, and Google Reviews.
-You cannot be everywhere at once, and hiring staff for round-the-clock coverage is expensive.
+You cannot staff all channels around the clock, and hiring for 24/7 coverage costs $3,000-5,000/month per employee.

-How it works: The agent connects to all your messaging channels simultaneously.
+How it works: OpenClaw connects to all your messaging channels simultaneously through its multi-channel architecture.
 A single AI personality handles every conversation, trained on your services, pricing, and policies.
-The setup uses WhatsApp (via Baileys library, no Business API needed), Instagram via Meta Business Suite, Gmail via the gog OAuth skill, and Google Business Profile API for review responses.
+The setup uses WhatsApp (via the Baileys library, no Business API needed), Instagram via Meta Business Suite, Gmail via the gog OAuth skill, and Google Business Profile API for review responses.

-The critical piece is the routing logic in your AGENTS.md:
+The routing logic in your AGENTS.md controls the behavior:

 When receiving customer messages: